Hi, I'm Candace

 Welcome to NewWay Accounting!
 Explore our resources for small businesses and entrepreneurs to help you maximize your profit and amplify your tax savings!

 The Tax Cuts and Job Act, which was signed into law back in December 2017, has many incentives for small business owners.
 One of the big advantages includes increased depreciation benefits.
 Keep reading to learn about the 3 key depreciation perks you need to know about.

 Tax reform increased bonus depreciation from 50% to 100% for property placed in service after September 27, 2017.
 But it begins to phase out next year in 2023!
 Generally, bonus depreciation applies to personal property, such as furniture and equipment.
 Both new and used property qualifies for the deduction.

 To elect out of bonus depreciation you have to do so on an asset class basis and must attach an election statement.
 The bonus depreciation begins to phase out in 2023:

-Be careful claiming bonus depreciation when you cannot fully utilize the deduction because your business is in a loss situation.
+Be careful when claiming bonus depreciation when you cannot fully utilize the deduction because your business is in a loss situation.

 2. Section 179

 Tax reform doubled the Section 179 limit from $500,000 to $1 million in 2018 and beyond for qualified property.
 The annual phase-out threshold based on investment has increased from $2 million to $2.5 million.

 The Section 179 deduction allows for more flexibility than bonus depreciation because you’re able to pick and choose the assets and amounts versus an all-or-nothing approach required of bonus depreciation (per asset class).
 But remember, the 179 deduction is limited to business income and is recaptured if the business use percentage drops below 50 percent.